- Think Kidneys National AKI Programme – Review and Evaluation Report – our end of project report describes the work we did and what we have achieved.

 - Transmitting AKI Warning Stage Data to the UK Renal Registry – Best practice guidance on transmitting AKI warning data to the UK

-- Guidance for mental health professionals on the management of acute kidney injury – Guidance on the multi-disciplinary approach required to identify, manage, prevent and treat mental health patients at risk of or with AKI.
-Revised for 2018 and endorsed by the College of Mental Health Pharmacy
+- Guidance for Mental Health professionals on the management of AKI – Guidance on the multi-disciplinary approach required to identify, manage, prevent and treat mental health patients at risk of or with AKI.
+Revised for 2020 and endorsed by the College of Mental Health Pharmacy

 - Guidance for clinicians managing children at risk of, or with, acute kidney injury – This guidance is intended for doctors, nurses and allied healthcare professionals looking after children.
 It is therefore written in a manner to be accessible to all groups.
 It is intended to improve the care of children at risk of, or with, Acute Kidney Injury (AKI).

 - Guidelines for Medicines optimisation in patients with AKI – Points to note and factors to consider in the medicines management of patients either with, or at risk of AKI